BoraBaranBora/resource-free-quantum-hamiltonian-learning-below-the-standard-quantum-limit/reproduce_original_data/README.md

 - **Purpose**
   Generate the final composite figures after completing all three parameter sweeps.
 These plots summarize error and β‐scaling relationships across time and perturbation dimensions.

 - **How It Works**
-  1. Copy or symlink `composite_replotting.py` from `replot_original_data/` into this directory (or adjust paths accordingly).
-  2. Run:
+  1. Run:
      ```bash
      python composite_replotting.py
      ```
-  3. The script will load cached sweep data (produced by `precompute_errors.py`) and produce the following outputs:
+  2. The script will load cached sweep data (produced by `precompute_errors.py`) and produce the following outputs:
      - **Figure 1**: “Error vs ∑time” (colored/fitted by perturbation) and “β vs perturbation”
      - **Figure 2**: “β vs α” (standard & theory+fit) and “Error vs ∑time” for one representative α
      - **Figure 3**: “β vs α” (standard & theory+fit) and “Error vs ∑perturb” for one representative α
      - **Derivative‐comparison**: dβ/dα vs α (time‐ vs perturb‐scaling)
-  4. Plots will appear on‐screen (or be saved to disk, depending on your plotting configuration).
+  3. Plots will appear on‐screen (or be saved to disk, depending on your plotting configuration).